noahehall/theBookOfNoah/0current/blockchain/blockchain.md

 ### blockchain

-- a shared digital ledger that contains the entire histoyr of transactions made on the network
+- a shared digital ledger that contains the entire history of transactions made on the network
   - i.e. the transaction history of the network
 - a connection of linked blocks joined together by hash values; hash values + blocks are the core components
   - if the hash value of a block is changed, the hash for the next block is also changed, and next block, etc. and all those blocks become invalid